 SECTION 2.
 AD HOC COMMITTEE: The Board may appoint such ad hoc committee as may from time to time be required.
 The Chairperson of such committee shall be responsible for ensuring that the committee performs the duties assigned to it.
 Each committee shall render reports to the Board.

 SECTION 3.
 FUNCTION: It shall be the function of all committees to investigate and make recommendations, and they shall report in writing to the Board.
 No committee shall represent the ASSOCIATION in favor of, or in opposition to, and project, nor shall it alter it function without authorization of the Board.

 SECTION 1.
-SCHEDULE OF MEETINGS: Meetings of the membership of the ASSOCIATION shall be held on the second Thursday of every month.
+SCHEDULE OF MEETINGS: Meetings of the membership of the ASSOCIATION shall be held on the first Thursday of every month.

 SECTION 2.
 ANNUAL MEETING: A minimum of one (1) meeting of the membership of the ASSOCIATION shall be held each year.
 The date and time shall be determined by the Board.

 SECTION 3.
 MEMBERSHIP SPECIAL MEETINGS: A special meeting of the membership may be authorized by the Board from time to time.

 SECTION 4.
 VOTES: Each member shall be entitled to one (1) vote at any regular or special meeting.
 Any business which has more than one representative shall be entitled to one and only one vote.